ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception: &quot;Validators will not receive any liquid ETH rewards til the Shanghai upgrade when withdrawals are enabled.&quot;" contentPreview="False.
+title="Misconception: &quot;Validators will not receive any liquid ETH rewards till the Shanghai upgrade when withdrawals are enabled.&quot;" contentPreview="False.
 Fee tips/MEV will be credited to a Mainnet account controlled by the validator, available immediately.">
 This may seem counterintuitive to the above note that withdrawals are not enabled til the Shanghai upgrade, but validators WILL have immediate access to the fee rewards/MEV earned during block proposals.